 Alex Ros is not a nickname, but a real one.
 I have a higher education diploma as a film director.
 And I've been practically working as a film editor for nearly 8 years.
-At the right moment since the summer of 2009 I'm working as a scriptwriter and copywriter at the viral advertising agency.
-As for game development since 2008 all my spare time I am investing in modding and just learning the details of the process of professional game development.
-I am one of the authors of the Old Good Stalker Mod: Clear Sky.
-This is one of the most widescale and popular mods on the Stalker: Clear Sky platform objectively.
-Mostly, I've been writing dozens of short stories in the form of ingame dialogs and monologues, readable notes and diaries.
-Parallel I have learned modeling and unwrapping, making seamless diffuse and normal maps.
-Generally I am interested in the transformation or expansion of the gaming industry as a whole in the direction of the so called art-games and indie experimental games.
+At the right moment since the summer of 2009 I'm working at the viral advertising agency ECHOVIRUSES mostly as a scriptwriter and copywriter, but sometimes I am also editing and making some special effects.
+As for game development since 2008 I am investing some time in modding and learning the details of the process of professional game development.
+I am one of the authors of the OLD GOOD STALKER MOD: CLEAR SKY and the only author of atmospheric addon DEPRESSIVE ZONE also for STALKER: CLEAR SKY.
+Generally I am interested in expansion of the gaming industry in the direction of the so called art-games and indie experimental games.

 The most priceless moment with any kind of art is when you already got your ticket to the imagery world and stopped for a second at the gates.
 That moment is unrepeatable, when you're already observing a game launcher icon and just imagining, where this journey would take you.
 There are uncountable billions of possibilities what to imagine, while in fact you're observing your own personal expectations and dreams.
 And even if you're staring at the facade of the abandoned asylum, which you have visited for hundreds of times in all those mental hospital theme stories with uncontrollable doctors, experimenting with unfortunate patients, there are still thousands of possibilities what to expect.